Interview Dr Heidi Wedel

 BMBF funding allowed seven young German scientists from GYA, the Junge Akademie and the Saxonian Academy of Sciences and Humanities to travel to South Africa to discuss experiences at the conference with young South African GYA and/or SAYAS member colleagues and with renowned scientists of the Academy of Science of South Africa (ASSAf).
 They heard inspiring lectures on science and development in South Africa held by high-profile guest speakers such as the South African Minister of Science and Technology, Naledi Pandor, and about world-class palaeontology research from Prof. Lee Berger.
 All of this, underscored by the visits scheduled after the conference, was aimed at promoting new scientific cooperation between young scientists from Germany and South Africa.

 The discussions on the conference theme ‘Sustainability – Lessons on the road between Rio and Rio+20’, did more than just foster scientific exchange between the participants – they also issued a declaration calling upon the scientific community to take up three concrete measures.
-Firstly, scientists must engage in dialogue with decision-makers and civil society; secondly, the scientific community must overcome obstacles that discourage such a dialogue with the public (such as in the assessment of scientific success); thirdly, scientists must foster scientific literacy about sustainable development among the public.
-The Sandton Declaration was submitted to the Rio+20 Group and published."
+Firstly, scientists must engage in dialogue with decision-makers and civil society; secondly, the scientific community must overcome obstacles that discourage such a dialogue with the public (such as in the assessment of scientific success); thirdly, scientists must foster scientific literacy about sustainable development among the public. was submitted to the Rio+20 Group and published."